rmanaloto-tastytrade/SlotMap/docs/remote-docker-context.md

 Use the context when running scripts or set `DOCKER_CONTEXT=<context-name>`.
 The deploy script accepts `--docker-context` and will create the context if missing.

 ## User/UID/GID
 The container user is supplied via the scripts.
-Set `CONTAINER_USER`, `CONTAINER_UID`, `CONTAINER_GID` (e.g., to your macOS user/uid/gid) when invoking `run_local_devcontainer.sh` or via environment exports in `deploy_remote_devcontainer.sh`.
-Defaults currently follow the remote host user; override to match your Mac identity if required.
+By default, `deploy_remote_devcontainer.sh` derives a Linux-safe username/uid/gid from your local (Mac) identity; override via `CONTAINER_USER`, `CONTAINER_UID`, `CONTAINER_GID` if needed.
+When running `run_local_devcontainer.sh` directly on a host, defaults follow the current host user.
+Keep container uid/gid aligned with your Git identity so file ownership stays consistent across hosts.

 ## SSH Keys for Git
 - Do **not** overwrite the remote `~/.ssh`.
 Keep your Mac keys under a dedicated remote path, e.g., `~/devcontainers/ssh_keys`.